Inflanty/master-s-thesis/README.md

 # Master's Thesis

 ## "Bezprzewodowy system sterowania z wykorzystaniem systemu czasu rzeczywistego FreeRTOS"
+## "Wireless control system using FreeRTOS"

 Master's thesis to obtain the degree Master of Science.
 The project is composed with a three parts: